LeanQ/SPLITREADER/README.md

 ##Output

 SPLITREADER outputs the location of the detected non-reference TE insertions and a BAM file for visualisation purposes.
+The output file have the following format:

+	- Chromosome name
+	- Insertion start
+	- Insertion end
+	- Reconstructed TSD size
+	- # Reads supporting the 5'end of the TE insertion
+	- # Reads supporting the 3'end of the TE insertion

 ##Cite